Silver plated, what is it exactly? Always wondered what silver plated means?. Or you have a question like what is

 Where to get high-quality silver plated and gold plated jewellery

 That is always difficult.
 However, we will give you an insider tip.
-You can get high-quality silver plated and gold plated jewellery like earrings and rings at Yazzy’s.
-Same goes for the children’s jewellery.
+You can get high-quality silver plated, and gold plated jewellery like earrings and rings at Yazzy’s.
+The same goes for children’s jewellery.